CLNEulalia/Express-Mongoose/readme.md

 * Introduce CRUD
 * Implement CRUD functionality in an Express app using Mongoose

-## Framing (5 minutes / 0:05)
+## Overview (5 min / 0:05)

+This day-long workshop will get us familiar with the process of building web applications using Express, MongoDB and Mongoose and Handlebars.
+We'll start with high-level introductions to MVC and CRUD before learning how to connect Express to MongoDB using Mongoose and then building our first fully CRUD, MVC application.

 So far in this unit you've learned about a number of tools - Node, Express, MongoDB and Mongoose - that developers can use to build a server-side JavaScript application.
 You have yet, however, to use them all together.
 We'll be spending the bulk of today's lesson connecting everything and creating an application that can receive HTTP requests, retrieve data / make changes in a database, and send information back to the end-user.

-### Quick Review (5 minutes)
-* What is Express?
-* What is Node?
-* What is MongoDB?
-* What is Mongoose?
-* What is routing?
-* What is middlewear?
-* What is Handlebars?

-## Intro to MVC
+# Intro to MVC (5 min / 0:10)

-Before we get in to learning how to build fullstack web applications with Express, we need to take a step back and introduce an important architectural pattern: MVC.
+Before we get in to learning how to build full stack web applications, we need to take a step back and introduce an important architectural pattern: MVC.

 > What might we mean when we say "architectural pattern"?